subugoe/oa2020cadata/analysis/paper.md

 therefore likely have an impact on the open access share of a country with such agreements.
-To demonstrate the dataset’s potential significance, we will present two new findings using the dataset: a global map of publishers’s toll-access market share, and an analysis of country of affiliation by publisher.
+To demonstrate the dataset’s potential significance, we will present two new findings using the dataset: a global map of publishers’s market share, and an analysis of country of affiliation by publisher.
 Source code used for compiling the dataset is shared along with the resulting datasets.

 ## Data and Methods